Main menu:

 The main question raised by this passage is what exactly John means by the pronoun ‘this’ at the beginning of the last sentence.
 Murray Harris lists no less than seven suggestions from different writers as to what it could be referring back to, including the entire verse, or even the letter as a whole!<6> Since ‘him who is true’ in the previous sentence seems to be referring to the Father, we could argue that ‘the true God’ does so as well, particularly as Jesus describes the Father as ‘the only true God’ in John 17.3.

-Logically, however, it seems more likely that John is referring back to ‘Jesus Christ’ at the end of the previous sentence, a connection that is made much more obvious if, as we find in many modern versions, the Greek pronoun
+Logically, however, it seems more likely that John is referring back to ‘Jesus Christ’ at the end of the previous sentence, a connection that is made much more obvious if, as we find in many modern versions, the Greek pronoun οὗτός is translated ‘He’ rather than ‘This’:

 And we are in him who is true by being in his Son Jesus Christ.
 He is the true God and eternal life.
 (NIV)

 Moreover, since Christ is described as ‘eternal life’ at the beginning of the letter, it seems fitting that the same title applies to him here.
-In short, as Rudolf Schnackenburg argues, the ascription of deity to Christ ‘seems to occur intentionally at the end of the letter, at the climax of the triumphant expression of faith.’
+In short, as Rudolf Schnackenburg argues, the ascription of deity to Christ ‘seems to occur intentionally at the end of the letter, at the climax of the triumphant expression of faith.’<7> Richard Lenski goes further, arguing that ‘if the Son is less, if he is not the real God even as the Father is the real God, then this entire epistle and all it declares about his blood, expiation, our fellowship with God, etc, are futile.’<8>

-s gospel itself.
+There may be a further clue here in the relationship with John’s gospel itself.
 Anyone reading the first chapter of the letter and the gospel will be struck by the similarity of the main themes: life, light, truth, and so on.
 If the structure of the letter is presenting the main themes of John’s gospel in a condensed form, it may well be that the reference to Christ as ‘the Word’ at the beginning of the letter cements a link with the opening of the gospel, while1 John 5.20 is intended to correspond to Thomas’s remarkable address to Jesus as ‘My Lord and my God’ in John 20.28.

 All this, of course, amounts to pure speculation: the pronoun simply hangs in the air, with no clear direction with which to point!
 Such double meanings are strongly characteristic of John’s writing style (for example, verse 3.7 in the gospel of John might mean ‘you must be born again,’ but it could also be translated, ‘you must be born from above.’).
 We should notice that the first four verses of the letter are teeming with similarly ambiguous pronouns, and they appear on repeated occasions later in verses such as 2.25, 2.28 and 5.16 (more apparent if we read the letter in the Authorised Version).
-Larry Hurtado comments that ‘in the light of the close link between the Son and the Father in this document, it may be that the author did not intend a mutually exclusive choice.<9>
+Larry Hurtado comments that ‘in the light of the close link between the Son and the Father in this document, it may be that the author did not intend a mutually exclusive choice.’<9>

 The logical conclusion here may be, may be the strong hint provided in 2 John 9 that Father and Son together constitute God.
 Rather than pointing to either/or alternatives, John wants to keep us waiting and wondering.
 The unresolved question seems to be reaching towards the inexpressible mystery that ‘I and the Father are one’ (John 10.30).